knuth-konrad/mssqldatatotext/Readme.md

 ## Configuration XML
 MsSqlDataToText retrieves all necessary configuration data form a single XML file passed as a parameter, e.g. `MsSqlDataToText.exe MyConfiguration.xml`.

-The file is divided in three configuration sections, `Database`, `Export` and `SkipColumns`, which control the actions taken by MsSqlDataToText.
+The file is divided in four configuration sections, `Database`, `Export`, `SkipColumns` and `TableSelect`, which control the actions taken by MsSqlDataToText.

 ### Section __Database__
 Defines the connection to the _(source )_ MS SQL server.
 This is literally the [ADO.NET connection string](https://www.connectionstrings.com/sql-server/).